An end-to-end connected customer experience

 ipd v1 results

 To validate the demo and and our general hypothesis, we ran a 30 day experiment for IPD V1 to gauge what impact, if any, it would have on our users.
 We ran this on our homepage and several high traffic solutions pages to also see where the demo was getting the most engagement.
-We also

 Experimentation Results (Control)